pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 Usually, this includes all transactions of the last 90 days.

 This can lead to problems if you have previously imported bank data to the same organizer account because the datapoints will be formatted differently and may not be easily recognized as depicting the same transactions.
-Select the first day on which you have **not** imported bank data to the same organizer account if this applies to you.
+Select the first day for which you have **not** imported bank data to the same organizer account if this applies to you.
 In all other cases, you can leave the field empty.

 Click the :btn-icon:fa3-sign-in: Connect with bank: button.